Business Ideas

 - Understand their problems deeply

-- Validate they'll pay before building
+- Validate they will pay before building

 2. Fall in Love with the Problem, Not Your Solution